 In my niche, I’ve noticed a large number of eBooks produced by analyst firms (because I follow said analysts on Twitter).
 But, outside of this promotion, little exists.

-TL;DR A lot of the oldies still have their place in B2B content marketing in 2021.
+TL;DR A lot of the oldies still have their place in B2B content marketing.
 But, with so much competition, you need to produce the best *anything* to stand out.

 Save this for later: 8 Awesome Content Marketing Books This Writer Actually Read